 - GNSS and the impact of space weather on these systems

-- differentiate between the different types of instrumentation and detectors utilized in space missions and be able to discuss the limitations and benefits of each
+- differentiate between the different types of instrumentation and detectors utilized in space and rocket missions and be able to discuss the limitations and benefits of each

-- identify the key elements of a satellite mission from the scientific aims and planning through to the data analysis and interpretation of results
+- identify the key elements of a satellite and rocket mission from the scientific aims and planning through to the data analysis and interpretation of results

 - understand simple circuits and circuit design